masc-it/ScrapingMonkey/docs/README.md

 See RapidAPI examples to have an overview according to the programming language you use.

 ScrapingMonkey uses low-latency, high-quality and periodically updated proxies, in order to let you scrape without any problem.
 Proxies are located in UK, US and DE.
-More will be added according to usage.
+More will be added according to necessity.

-## /getSource
+## /getPageHtml

 Retrieve page source code.
 The html will include both statically and dinamically loaded dom elements.